SENERGY-Platform/chirpstack-device-profiles/README.md

 * Fill in the form and add at least one firmware version by clicking the _Add firmware version_ button.
     * For each firmware version you can select one or multiple profiles and optionally a codec.

-### Update vendor

-* Select a vendor in the left menu (if no vendor is selected).
-* Click _Update vendor_ in the left menu.
-* Update the vendor by selecting the devices that you added in the previous step.
-* Click _Submit_.

 ### Create pull-request

 Once you have added the vendor(s), profile(s), codec(s) and device(s) you wish